-- \ For economic-social networks it is not satisfactory to focus solely on the implications of a fixed or parametrically varied network structure. - \ Feedback mechanisms at work in economic-social networks can result in endogenous changes in the network structure over time. - \ EXAMPLE: Network structure (whom you trade with) can affect how you behave in trading relationships, which in turn can affect whom you trade with in the future (e.g. choice and refusal of trade partners).
+- For economic-social networks it is not satisfactory to focus solely on the implications of a fixed or exogenously-varied network structure. - Feedback mechanisms at work in economic-social networks can result in endogenous changes in the network structure over time. - EXAMPLE: Whom you have traded with in the past, and with what regularity, can affect how you behave in current trade transactions, which in turn can affect whom you choose and refuse to trade with in the future.
+For illustration, see the link below to the Trade Network Game (TNG) Lab that permits traders to choose and refuse their trade partners in each trading round.
+This choice and refusal of trade partners has substantial effects on trade network formation over time.